NatteeSetobol/Blogger/README.md

 3. Install PostGres

-You can configure the database in application properties.
-I currently have the database in a schema called blog, which is required for you create.
-You can create a schema with DBeaver or manually.
-After everything is installed you can go in the folder and run build.sh.
-This will build the frontend Reactjs and the backend Java and then run the site.
+You can configure the database in the application properties.
+Currently, the database is set up in a schema called 'blog', which is required for creating the application.
+You can create the schema using DBeaver or manually.
+Once everything is installed, navigate to the folder and run 'build.sh' to build the frontend ReactJS and backend Java components and launch the site.